gominima/minima/README.md

 Minima's middlewares are written in its own custom `res` and `req` interfaces in accordance with the standard libraries maintained by Go.
 You can use `res.Raw()` to get the `http.ResponseWriter` instance and `req.Raw()` to getthe `http.Request` instance, meaning all community written middlewares are compatible with Minima.

+Minima also takes `http.Handler` while using `.UseRaw` function and runs it in a chain.

 Here is an example of standard `net/http` middleware being used with minima:

 ```go